 Creative practice & artistic projects

-In 2013 He collaborated with the poet Lytton Smith and BA(Hons) Illustration students to produce the illustrated Twitter poem The Repurposed Magical Tent
+In 2013 James collaborated with the poet Lytton Smith and BA(Hons) Illustration students to produce an interactive Twitter-based poem The Repurposed Magical Tent

 More information about James' projects can be found here.

 - Whittaker, E. & Brocklehurst, J. (2016)Locative Narrative: Creating Contexts for Supposition in Spatially Distributed Museums [Conference Paper] In Cheung, M. & Greenhall, M.(Ed.)
 Discovering Collection, Discovering Communities conference.
 Research Libraries UK & The National Archives.